triradial/Freon4dsl/packages/samples/StudyConfiguration/StudyChecklistOneVisitOneChecklist.md

-This event is first scheduled as the start day of the Study with a window of 0 day(s) before and 0 day(s) after and a compliance window of no extra window
+This event is first scheduled as the start day of the study with a window of 0 day(s) before and 0 day(s) after and a compliance window of no extra window